-For tech companies used to real-time transactions, the blockchain is bound to be frustrating.
+The blockchain is bound to be frustrating for tech companies used to real-time transactions.
 It is not speedy by internet standards, and the situation may be getting worse.

-According to a March 2017 Bloomberg article, the number of transactions awaiting verification is more than five times greater than it was a year before.
+According to a March 2017 Bloomberg article, the number of transactions awaiting verification is more than five times greater than the previous one.

 It’s still the wild, wild west

-Governance issues are still unsettled which means, no matter how mainstream blockchain sounds, it’s still full of risk.
+Governance issues are still unsettled, which means, that no matter how mainstream blockchain sounds, it’s still full of risk.
 A favorite metaphor among experts seems to be the “wild, wild West.”

 “It’s a place of recklessness and chaos and calamity.
 This could kill it if we don’t find the leadership to come together and to create the equivalent organizations that we have for governance of the Internet,” Tapscott warns.